lumpy darkness

 • deep sky objects: 1 500

-Star Atlas.
+Star Atlas booklet.
 Drs.
 Jacqueline & Simon Mitton.
 Ontario: Prentice-Hill of Canada, 1979.

 • stars: 4 000